 We have applied for ten funding grants to diversify our funding sources.
 A few were rejected and we are still waiting to hear about others.
-But one approval stands out: We have received \$299,000 from Women and Gender Equality Canada for a 30month project called Policies for Ensuring Decent Jobs for Women in the Private Section.
+But one approval stands out: We have received \$299,000 from Women and Gender Equality Canada for a 30month project called Policies to ensure decent jobs for women working in the private sector.